Skip to content

 mybatis-plus.global-config.sql-injector=com.example.MyLogicSqlInjector

-• When defining custom methods, ensure the method names match the IDs in the injected SQL statements.
+• When defining custom methods, ensure the method name matches the ID used in the injected SQL statement.

-• When using custom batch insert and auto-fill features, ensure the @Param annotation is used on Mapper method parameters, and the naming conforms to MyBatis-Plus’s default support (list, collection, array).
+• When using custom batch insert and automatic fill functionality, ensure you use the @Param annotation on the Mapper method parameters, and the naming conforms to MyBatis-Plus’s default support (list, collection, array).

-• Custom SQL statements should be written according to your business requirements to ensure they correctly execute the desired operations.
+• Custom SQL statements should be written according to your business requirements to ensure they correctly perform the intended operations.

 By following these steps, you can successfully implement custom global methods in MyBatis-Plus.
-Adjust the SQL statements and method implementations as needed for your specific business requirements.
+Remember to adjust the SQL statements and method implementations according to your specific business needs in practice.

 More Examples

-Refer to the Custom BaseMapper Example for detailed steps on creating custom SQL injectors and using them in your projects.
+Refer to the Custom BaseMapper Example for detailed steps on how to create custom SQL injectors and use them in your projects.

-This approach allows MyBatis-Plus to extend its functionality to meet specific business needs while maintaining clean and maintainable code.
+This approach allows MyBatis-Plus to extend its functionality to meet specific business requirements while maintaining clean and maintainable code.

 Baomidou